servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 	•	Christ Himself promises to confess those names before His Father.
 The dawn era is where names are sorted—false inheritance versus true.

-VIII.
+IX.
 “A FEW NAMES… WHICH HAVE NOT DEFILED THEIR GARMENTS” In the middle of this dead majority, Christ notes:
 “Thou hast a few names even in Sardis which have not defiled their garments…”
 These: